-In 2002, ATMCH launched its Mentorship Program.
-Since that time, ATMCH has continued to provide an opportunity for new or developing MCH programs located in the US and its territories to apply to become an ATMCH Mentee Program and to be matched, if accepted, to an experienced ATMCH Mentor who provides assistance in shaping and/or strengthening the matched Mentee Program.
-Each year, ATMCH allocates funds to reimburse the travel expenses for and provide a $1500 consultation fee to matched ATMCH Mentors.
+In 2002, ATMCH launched the Mentorship Project.
+Since that time, ATMCH has continued to provide an opportunity for new or developing academic MCH programs located in the US and its territories to apply to become an ATMCH Mentee Program and to be matched, if accepted, to an experienced ATMCH Mentor who provides assistance in shaping and/or strengthening the matched Mentee Program.
+Each year, ATMCH allocates funds, if available, to reimburse the travel expenses for and provide a $1500 consultation fee to matched ATMCH Mentors.
 Since the available funds vary each year, the number of mentorships ATMCH can support varies.
 To maximize what is accomplished during mentorship, past Mentee Programs have supplemented ATMCH funds, though this is not required.

 Becoming a Mentor

 ATMCH is always looking to identify individuals to serve as Mentors to new or developing academic MCH programs.
 The needs of these programs differ.
 If you are interested in serving as a Mentor, please click here to complete this web-based Mentor Application AND send your curriculum vitae in an email to the ATMCH Coordinator, Julie McDougal, at email@example.com.
 ATMCH will develop a list of possible Mentors and work with Mentee Program applicants to match them, when possible, to a Mentor who best fits their needs.
 In exchange for the consultation fee and reimbursed travel expenses, Mentors are expected to review materials from the Mentee Program; engage in a site visit, if possible; and be available for some limited follow-up consultation.
 The exact nature of the mentorship is negotiated between ATMCH, the Mentor, and the Mentee Program.
 Mentors must be ATMCH members.